 This is one of my favorite thoracic spine exercises when dealing with patients that present with cervical spine pain.
-Check this article out for other ways to improve motion at your mid back!
+Check this article out for other ways to improve motion at your mid-back!

-Numbness and Tingling?
+Is Your Neck Pain Causing Numbness and Tingling?

-Nerve Glider and Tensioner
+Median Nerve Tensioner

 - Vos, T., Allen, C., Arora, M., Barber, R.M., Bhutta, Z.A., Brown, A. et al. Global, regional, and national incidence, prevalence, and years lived with disability for 310 diseases and injuries, 1990–2015: a systematic analysis for the Global Burden of Disease Study 2015.
 Lancet.
 2016; 388: 1545–1602

 - de Campos TF, Maher CG, Steffens D, Fuller JT, Hancock MJ (2018) Exercise programs may be effective in preventing a new episode of neck pain: a systematic review.
 Journal of Physiotherapy 64: 159–165]